 If I do not feel safe going to class because I am immunocompromised or protecting a household member's health, can I take my courses remotely?

 Consider your personal situation and determine if you can attend face-to-face classes.
-If you determine you should not attend classes on campus, review the course schedule and choose classes that are held online, remote, or that are HyFlex.
+If you determine you should not attend classes on campus, discuss what options may be available within your college with your advisor.

 What if I can’t complete the semester?

-If you realize you are unable to complete the semester in person once it begins, contact your department head to see if there are any options to complete the course remotely.
+If you realize you are unable to complete the semester in person once it begins, contact your department head.
+Options for completing the semester are determined on a case-by-case basis.

 How do I withdraw from a class remotely?